 “Assassins,” Denth said, holding up a finger.
 “Now, they get respect.
 Why do you suppose that is?
 They’re really just mercenaries with fancier names.
 Institutional bias is the only explanation I can come up with.”

-Vivenna blinked at the strange exchange, struggling to keep control of her nerves.
+Vivenna blinked, struggling to keep control of her nerves.
 “You’re not here to kill me,” she said, voice stiff.
 “So, you’re just going to kidnap me?”

 “Gods, no,” Denth said.
 “Bad business, that.
 How do you make money at it?
 Kidnap important people, then demand ransoms?
-But, if you do that, you’re getting yourself into trouble with people who are bound to be a hell of a lot more powerful than you are.”
+If you do that, you’re getting yourself into trouble with people who are bound to be a whole lot more powerful than you are.”

 “Don’t make powerful people angry,” Tonk Fah said, yawning.
 “Unless you’re getting paid by people who are even more powerful.”

 Denth nodded.
-“And that isn’t even considering the problems with feeding and taking care of captives, exchanging ransom notes, and arranging drop-offs.
+“And that isn’t even considering the feeding and care of captives, the exchanging of ransom notes, and the arranging of drop-offs.
 It’s a headache, I tell you.
 Hardly worth the trouble.”

 The table fell silent.
 Vivenna placed her hands flat on its top to keep them from quivering.
 They know who I am, she thought, forcing herself to think logically.
 Either they recognize me, or. . . .